What You Need to Know About Office Clerk

 Service Orientation: Actively looking for ways to help people.

 There were about 3,117,700 jobs for Office Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Office Clerk.
-Due to new job openings and attrition, there will be an average of 356,200 job openings in this field each year.
+There will be an estimated 356,200 positions for Office Clerk per year.

 The states with the most job growth for Office Clerk are Utah, Colorado, and Washington.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.